 For Professionals

-Professionals who work with infants recognize that early sensory input, motor development, and primitive reflex integration form the foundation of long-term neurological organization.
+Professionals who work with infants recognize that early sensory input, motor development, and primitive reflex integration form the foundation of long-term neurological development.

-Best Beginnings is built on five interconnected pillars that reflect key domains of early neurological maturation.
+Best Beginnings is built on five interconnected pillars that reflect important components of early neurological development.

 Each pillar builds upon the one before it, creating a deliberate developmental sequence: